5.040 – EEO Complaints and Investigations

 12. Make a final decision regarding disciplinary action

-13. The OPA Director then notifies the EEO Investigator of the finding
+13. The Human Resources Director then notifies the EEO Investigator of the finding

 14. Provides a written summary of the allegations and findings of the investigation to the complainant